AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 From the callee's perspective, the level of anonymous access formal parameters would be between the level of the subprogram and the level of the subprogram's locals.
-This has the effect of formal parameters being treated as a local except in the case of their use as a function result or as the value for an access discriminant.
+This has the effect of formal parameters being treated as local to the callee except in:
+  a) Use as a function result
+  b) Use as a value for an access discriminant in result object
+  c) Use as an assignments between formal parameters

 Note that with these more restricted rules we lose track of accessibility levels when assigned to local objects thus making (in the example below) the assignment to Node2.Link from Temp below